08 Nov 2018

 Of course, this rapid transformation also requires MNCs to adjust their understanding of the Chinese market to match the new reality.
-An executive at a US-based biotechnology company explained, “MNCs have for a long time thought of China as a center of manufacturing.
-Now that China is an innovation center and in a leading position in the world, MNCs need to change their mindset.”
+An executive at a US-based biotechnology company explained, “MNCs have for a long time thought of China as a centre of manufacturing.
+Now that China is an innovation centre and in a leading position in the world, MNCs need to change their mindset.”

-An executive at a semiconductor manufacturing company headquartered in Europe counseled, “Even old China hands that have spent their whole careers here will fail if they do not adjust their thinking.”
+An executive at a semiconductor manufacturing company headquartered in Europe counselled, “Even old China hands that have spent their whole careers here will fail if they do not adjust their thinking.”